Nat-As/Tablaraza/README.md

 # Tablarasa
-A free and open source iso image flashing tool
+A free and open source iso image flashing tool that doesn't require admin.